dbullock1086/DNNTutorial/docs/DNNTutorial.md

 Therefore, the data in the event are initially weighted such that the values are scaled and shifted to [0, 1].
 The scaling for $\phi$ naturally follows from geometric implications.
 The $\eta$ value scales by the object selection criteria.
 But energy scale variables require some more thought.

 We want to compare values such as $p_\mathrm{T}$ and $E_\mathrm{T}^{miss}$ on an equal standing, and therefore we can choose a maximum value of these two observables as a scaling factor.
-However, if there is an outlier at large $p_\mathrm{T}$, then we can specify a trim percentage $n$, meaning that only events up to the $n$th percentage of the total number of ordered values are kept.
+However, if there is an outlier at large $p_\mathrm{T}$, then we can specify a trim percentage $n$, meaning that only events up to the $n$th percentage of the total number of ordered values are considered for scaling.
 We can shift the minimum value to zero if we know the data has an infrared protection against low energy particles.
-The outlying values can be set to a weight of "not a number" so that they are ignored.
+The outlying values remain outside the [0, 1] range.

 The observables to use are specified in the configuration file.
 Starting in line `31`, each observable is given a dictionary.
 This dictionary can be empty by default, meaning that no special consideration is given when scaling the observable to [0, 1].
-Lines that include `'trim'` are indicating what percentage of values to keep (e.g. 0% to 99% of all values, excluding the highest 1% above the median).
+Lines that include `'trim'` are indicating what percentage of ordered values to include in scaling (e.g. 0% to 99% of all values, excluding the highest 1% above the median).
 Lines that include `'range'` are scaled to a natural limit.

 ## Field Selections